• Skip to primary navigation

 • 1 teaspoon apple cider vinegar

-• 1 - 1 ½ tablespoons lemon juice (to taste)
+• 1 tablespoon lemon juice (more to taste)

 • 1-2 cloves garlic, minced

-• 1-2 Persian or mini cucumber
+• 1-2 Persian or mini cucumbers

 • 2 tablespoons fresh dill, chopped